If your computer is running the Windows operating system, chances are that you’re familiar with the term “malware.”

 This particular type of malware is generally designed to come across as a valid software program or is hidden in real software.

 A Trojan Horse on a PC has a similar objective to the Trojan Horse in the ancient tale from the Trojan War in Greece: to create “backdoors” to attack a target, and, in this case, to let other types of malware flood in and damage the system.

-Adware (advertisement software) is software used to show ads to the end-user.
-The ads are not always harmful, but there are aggressive ads out there which might weaken your security and open the door to other types of malware.
+Adware (advertisement software) is software used to show ads to the end user.
+The ads are not always harmful, but there are aggressive ads out there that might weaken your security and open the door to other types of malware.

 Typically, worms infect a significantly large online network or a network of devices.
 It’s designed to replicate itself and use an infected system to infect another system.
 Unlike a PC virus, a worm can spread to other devices without any human action.